matsonj/nba-monte-carlo/README.md

 # MDS in a box
 This project serves as end to end example of running the "Modern Data Stack" in a local environment.
-Development is primarily done on Windows via WSL, which means Mac is untested (but should work).
+For those looking for a more integrated experience, devcontainers have been implemented as well.
+If you have docker and WSL installed, the container can booted up right from VS Code.

 ## Current progress
 Right now, you can get the nba schedule and elo ratings from this project and generate the following query. more to come, see to-dos at bottom of readme.
 And of course, the dbt docs are self hosted in Github Pages, [check them out here](https://matsonj.github.io/nba-monte-carlo/).